DataDough2024/HDB-resale-price/README.md

 The application was deployed on Streamlit and can be accessed through this [link](https://hdb-resale-price.streamlit.app/).
 A screenshot showing the app is shown below.
 Please note that this app was only intended as an educational and demo tool, and not meant to be used for real life house planning.

 ![App](images/Streamlit-HDB-Resale-Price-Prediction.png)

 **FEATURES SELECTION/ADDITION**

 Based on the original dataset, we conducted an intensive EDA to identify the features we wanted to use for our analysis.
+For example, we use a bar chart to show how planning area feature affects the resale price
 ![planningarea_vs_avgpricepersqft](images/planningarea_vs_avgpricepersqft.jpg)

+As we can see from the chart, it reflects how location strongly influences property prices in Singapore, with central areas being more premium.
-We created a new numeric classification feature named avg_desirability_rounded to further categorize primary schools based on their desirability.
+We also created a new numeric classification feature named avg_desirability_rounded to further categorize primary schools based on their desirability.
 In the end, we decided to focus on the 13 variables listed below for our machine learning phase.
 1.**Tranc_YearMonth
 2.**full_flat_type